Foreman overview and concepts

 For instructions on defining roles and assigning them to users, see Managing Users and Roles in Administering Foreman.
 The same guide contains information on configuring external authentication sources.

-8.8.
+8.7.
 Additional tasks

 This section provides a short overview of selected Foreman capabilities that can be used for automating certain tasks or extending the core usage of Foreman:

-• Discovering bare-metal hosts – the Foreman Discovery plug-in enables automatic bare-metal discovery of unknown hosts on the provisioning network.
-These new hosts register themselves to Foreman server and the Puppet Agent on the client uploads system facts collected by Facter, such as serial ID, network interface, memory, and disk information.
+• Discovering bare-metal hosts – the Foreman Discovery plugin enables automatic bare-metal discovery of unknown hosts on the provisioning network.
+These new hosts register themselves to Foreman server and the Puppet agent on the client uploads system facts collected by Facter, such as serial ID, network interface, memory, and disk information.
 After registration you can initialize provisioning of those discovered hosts.
 For more information, see Creating Hosts from Discovered Hosts in Provisioning hosts.

 • Backup management – backup and disaster recovery instructions, see Backing Up Foreman server and Smart Proxy server in Administering Foreman.
 Using remote execution, you can also configure recurring backup tasks on hosts.
 For more information on remote execution see Configuring and Setting up Remote Jobs in Managing hosts.